Tacata': Appearances

-"Tacatà" Radio edit version credited to "Tacabro featuring Rodriguez" appears as title track in the compilation albums Tacatà Compilation and Latino - Greatest Hits 2012 Vol. 2.
+"Tacatà" Radio edit version credited to "Tacabro featuring Rodríguez" appears as title track in the compilation albums Tacatà Compilation and Latino - Greatest Hits 2012 Vol. 2.

 Charts

 Originally released in Italy on 5 January 2012, it became a hit in Italy, and in many dance venues all over Europe.
 The song reached number 4 on the Italian Singles Chart and number one on the Danish Singles Chart for three consecutive weeks in April and May 2012.

 In France for the initial three weeks, two versions were in the French SNEP charts.
 On 21 April 2012, the two versions appeared at #98 and #134 simultaneously in first week of release.
 On chart dated 28 April they both appeared at numbers 50 and 65 and for chart dated 5 May 2012 at numbers 33 and 42 simultaneously.
 But SNEP coupled both listing into one for chart dated 12 May 2012, with the single rising to number 6 in the French chart.